DIVD-NL/web-www-v2/content/newsroom/articles/operation-endgame-part-3.en.md

 ### What we are doing

 As we receive more information, we will analyse them and publish more apex sets.
-Make sure you keep an eye on this space and our [CSIRT blog](https://github.com/DIVD-NL/web-csirt-hidden/blob/endgame-2025q4/blog) or [RSS feed](https://csirt.divd.nl/feed.xml).
+Make sure you keep an eye on the case.

 #### Press releases